 John Jones, Tony Aniyan and Sean Harrison all claimed hat-tricks and Mike Walker also struck in a competent display.

-Third-placed Railway Meols kept their outside chances of promotion on track, after efforts from Chris Bregelli, Pete Purcell, Andy Wainwright and Tony Lamphier helped their side to a 4-0 decision over TSF.
+Third-placed Railway Meols kept their outside chances of promotion on track, after efforts from Chris Bregelli, Pete Purcell, Andy Wainwright and Tony Lamphier helped their side to a 4-0 decision

 In contrast, Riverside's promotion balloon was punctured, after they went down 3-1 at Gladstone Athletic.